uasal/uasal.github.io/_pages/Team.md

 ## Former Graduate Students
 - [Erin Maier](https://www.linkedin.com/in/erinmaier/), Observer Technician II, Lowell Observatory.
 Graduate student, University of Arizona Steward Observatory.
 - Bohan Li, graduate student in Computer Science at University of Arizona.
+- [Amit Kumar Jha](https://www.linkedin.com/in/amit-kumar-jha-79b8a6110/), graduate student at the University of Arizona College of Optical Sciences.
+- Alex Carter, graduate student at the University of Arizona Wyant College of Optical Sciences.

 ### Former Undergraduate Students